 While you don’t need to link your Aadhaar to your bank account or phone number anymore, documents like PAN cards and bank statements are a crucial part of the KYC process.
 It is best to know the KYC guidelines that have been set by The Reserve Bank of India.
 This is to help private companies whet the risk ability of a customer.
 By all means, it is compulsory to submit a list of documents to a technical service provider like a bank or a payment gateway.
 Here is a list of legit documents your business must-have.

 At Instamojo, we like to keep the paperwork to a bare minimum.
 You don’t need to submit any papers if you want to collect payments under Rs.10,000 a month.
-Remove limits by simply submiting your pan card, bank statement, and business certificate, and you’re done.
+Simply submit your pan card, bank statement, and business certificate, and remove limits.